mathewrtaylor/janitor/README.md

 - Adjust the `source_dir` variable to match your target folder (e.g., Downloads or Documents).
 - Run the script to initiate the automatic organization and archiving of old files.
+- Will create a log file in the log directory.

 ## Supported File Types